dbt-labs/docs.getdbt.com/website/docs/docs/deploy/run-visibility.md

 To rerun the job immediately, click **Rerun now**.

-An example of a run that's configured with a [job chaining trigger](/docs/deploy/deploy-jobs#trigger-on-job-completion):
+An example of a completed run with a configuration for a [job completion trigger](/docs/deploy/deploy-jobs#trigger-on-job-completion):

 <Lightbox src="/img/docs/dbt-cloud/deployment/example-job-details.png" width="70%" title="Example of run details" />